vmware-nsx/eval-docs-ids-ips/docs/7-LateralMovementScenario.md

     * **LHOST** on line 9 should be the IP address of the External VM (this local machine)
     * **RHOST** on line 10 should be the IP address of the App1-APP-TIER VM
     * **RHOST** on line 13 should be the IP address of the App2-APP-TIER VM
-> **Note**: This scripted attack does not upgrade shell sessions to meterpreter sessions nor does it interact with the sessions.
+> **Note**: This scripted attack does not interact with the sessions.
 To interact with the established sessions, but it will cause the same signatures to fire on the NSX IDS/IPS.

 7. Type **CTRL-O** and confirm to save your changes, then **CTRL-X** to exit **Nano**.
 8. Type **sudo ./attack2.sh** to run the attack scenario